-North Korea on Friday claimed the success of its fifth and most power nuclear test till now.
+North Korea on Friday claimed the success of its fifth and most power nuclear test until now.
 The announcement by Pyongyang came hours after a 5.3 magnitude earthquake was detected near the country's nuclear test site.

 South Korea has said that it believes this nuclear test is North Korea's most powerful one ever conducted and it fears that the state has made real nuclear advances.
 North Korea claimed that the recent test was of a "newly developed nuclear warhead," which can mount a nuclear device on ballistic rockets.